-Your local doctor is well-positioned to make an initial diagnosis.
+Your GP is well-positioned to make an initial diagnosis.
 To do this, they are likely to assess your mental health and do a brief interview, physical examination and possibly some laboratory tests.
-The doctor will ask about your symptoms, your family history of mental illness and anything in your life that might be causing anxiety or stress.
+The doctor will ask about your symptoms, any family history of mental illness and anything in your life that might be causing anxiety or stress.

-Depending on your needs, the local doctor might refer you to a counsellor, psychologist or psychiatrist.
+Depending on your needs, the GP might refer you to a counsellor, psychologist or psychiatrist.